-Medicare: Australia’s national public health care scheme
+Medicare: Australia’s national public healthcare system

 Medicare usually covers:

-Free treatment and accommodation as a public Medicare patient in a public hospital.
+- Free treatment and accommodation as a public Medicare patient in a public hospital.

-Some health care services in certain countries with which Australia has a Reciprocal Health Care Agreement (RHCA).
+- Some healthcare services in certain countries with which Australia has a Reciprocal Health Care Agreement (RHCA).

 Medicare DOES NOT cover:

-Private patient hospital costs.
+- Private patient hospital costs.

-Additional services like dental and physiotherapy.
+- Additional services like dental and physiotherapy.

-Glasses and hearing aids.
+- Glasses and hearing aids.

-Medical and hospital costs incurred abroad.
+- Medical and hospital costs incurred abroad.

 Reciprocal Health Care Agreement (RHCA)

 The Australian Government has Reciprocal Health Care Agreements (RHCA) with the United Kingdom, the Republic of Ireland, New Zealand, Sweden, the Netherlands, Finland, Belgium, Norway, Slovenia, Malta and Italy.
-Under these agreements, citizens of those countries are entitled to various subsidised health services for essential medical treatment when in Australia.
+Under these agreements, citizens of those countries are entitled to various subsidized health services for essential medical treatment when in Australia.
 In order to be eligible for these treatments, citizens of countries with RHCA must enroll with Medicare.
-Note: migrants who applied for subclass visa 410 after 1 December 1998 are not eligible for Medicare and its health benefits under the RCHA.
+Note: Migrants who applied for subclass visa 410 after 1 December 1998 are not eligible for Medicare and its health benefits under the RCHA.

 Residents of New Zealand, the United Kingdom, the Republic of Ireland, Sweden, Finland and Norway are automatically eligible for a Medicare card and may be covered for the length of their stay in Australia pending the issuing of this card.
-Those from Belgium, the Netherlands or Slovenia will need their European Health Insurance card to enrol in Medicare, while residents or citizens of Malta and Italy may only be covered by Medicare for six months from the date they arrive in Australia.
+Those from Belgium, the Netherlands or Slovenia will need their European Health Insurance card to enroll in Medicare, while residents or citizens of Malta and Italy may only be covered by Medicare for six months from the date they arrive in Australia.

 Residents of most of the countries listed above may be able to receive:

-Free treatment as a public patient in a public hospital
+- Free treatment as a public patient in a public hospital

-Subsidised medicine under the Pharmaceutical Benefits Scheme (PBS)
+- Subsidized medicine under the Pharmaceutical Benefits Scheme (PBS)

-Medicare benefits for out-of-hospital treatment provided by a doctor
+- Medicare benefits for out-of-hospital treatment provided by a doctor

 Residents of New Zealand and Ireland may be able to receive:

-Services as a public patient in a public hospital for medically necessary treatment
+- Services as a public patient in a public hospital for medically necessary treatment

 Pharmaceuticals Benefits Scheme (PBS)